-Our material subsidiaries are West Fraser Mills Ltd. and Norbord Inc. Our 50%-owned joint operations, Alberta Newsprint Company and Cariboo Pulp & Paper Company, are accounted for by recognizing our share of the assets, liabilities, revenues, and expenses related to these joint operations.
+Our material subsidiaries are West Fraser Mills Ltd. and Norbord Inc. Our 50%-owned joint operation, Alberta Newsprint Company, is accounted for by recognizing our share of the assets, liabilities, revenues, and expenses related to the joint operation.

 Use of estimates and judgments